 - 5. Using an Enphase disconnect tool, disconnect the AC cable for the microinverter in question from the Engage Cable. - 6.
 Verify that utility power is present at the microinverter by measuring line to line and line to neutral at the Engage Cable connector. - 7.
 Visually check that the AC branch circuit connections (Engage Cable and AC connections) are properly seated.
 Reseat if necessary.
 Check also for damage, such as rodent damage. - 8.
 Make sure that any upstream AC disconnects, as well as the dedicated circuit breakers for each AC branch circuit, are functioning properly and are closed. - 9.
 Disconnect and re-connect the DC PV module connectors.
-The Status LED of each microinverter will light solid green a few seconds after connection to DC power and then blink green six times to indicate normal start-up operation about two minutes after connecting to DC power.
-The LED subsequently resumes normal operation if the grid is present.
-See page 21 for normal LED operation. - 10.
+The Status LED of each microinverter will blink green six times to indicate normal start-up operation soon (less than one minute) after DC power is applied.
+The LED subsequently resumes normal operation if the Grid is present.
+See page 22 for normal LED operation. - 10.
 Attach an ammeter clamp to one conductor of the DC cables from the PV module to measure microinverter current.
-This will be under one Amp if AC is disconnected. - 11.
-Verify the PV module DC voltage is within the allowable range shown in the Technical Data section on page 29 of this manual.

-- 12. Swap DC leads with a known good, adjacent PV module.
+This will be under one Amp if AC is disconnected.

+- 11. Verify the PV module DC voltage is within the allowable range shown in the Technical Data section on page 27 of this manual. - 12.
+Swap DC leads with a known good, adjacent PV module.
 If after checking Enlighten periodically (this may take up to 30 minutes), the problem moves to the adjacent module, this indicates that the PV module isn't functioning correctly.
 If it stays in place, the problem is with the microinverter.
 Call Enphase Customer Support for help in reading the microinverter data and for help in obtaining a replacement microinverter, if needed. - 13.
 Check the DC connections between the microinverter and the PV module.
 The connection may need to be tightened or reseated.
 If the connection is worn or damaged, it may need replacement. - 14.
 Verify with your utility that line frequency is within range. - 15.
 If the problem persists, contact Customer Support at support@enphase.com.

-Disconnect a Microinverter
+Disconnect a Microinverter from the PV Module

 If problems remain after following the troubleshooting steps listed previously, contact Enphase at support@enphaseenergy.com.
 If Enphase authorizes a replacement, follow the steps below.
 To ensure the microinverter is not disconnected from the PV modules under load, adhere to the following disconnection steps in the order shown: